aoloe/scribus-manual-development/content/patches_-_github/patches_-_github.md

 ## Comitting your changes

 Don't forget to commit you're code from time to time.
+Always make sure that you're working on your feature branch.

 You're also welcome to push your changes to your GitHub repository.
 If you have questions about your work, this is the best way to show the issues to the other contributors.